Apple keeps telling governments it’s pro-consumer, but that’s not true

-I’m a long-time Apple user, but not an Apple apologist.
+I’m a longtime Apple user, but not an Apple apologist.
 In other words, I’ve spent years separating my love for iPhones from my knowledge that most of them will break if dropped accidentally — and that making beautiful, fragile devices has been Apple’s deliberate design strategy for years.
 It’s impossible to calculate how much money Apple has made from screen replacements, full device replacements, and AppleCare warranties over the past two decades, but there’s little doubt that it has used designed-in fragility to squeeze billions of additional dollars from its customers’ wallets.
 Even its latest $249 earphones, AirPods Pro, are designed to be tossed out rather than repaired when their batteries expire.

 So whenever I hear Apple suggest it’s doing something for the benefit of consumers, or avoiding doing something because of the potential for consumer harm, I’m skeptical.
-This isn’t to say that Apple is incapable of aligning its own interests with those of consumers under some circumstances; rather, my view is that Apple generally does what’s best for itself, taking competitors and supplier constraints into account, then markets the most consumer-friendly spin on that action to the public.
+This isn’t to say that Apple is incapable of aligning its own interests with those of consumers under some circumstances; rather, my view is that Apple generally does what’s best for itself, taking competitors and supplier constraints into account, and then markets the most consumer-friendly spin on that action to the public.

 This week, Apple tried to tell European regulators not to mandate a universal charging standard for smartphones because it “would harm consumers in Europe and the economy as a whole.”
 The damage to consumers, Apple claimed, would include 1.5 billion euros in “innovation harm,” compared with only 13 million euros in environmental benefits.
 Both estimates were based on an Apple-commissioned Copenhagen Economics report that provided barely any factual basis for those numbers.
 For instance, the report claimed that consumers attribute 18% of a smartphone’s value to having a “modern device-end connector,” a claim that’s at best specious, if not impossible to prove.
 Depriving consumers of such a connector for three years would, through some magical calculations, somehow lead to that 1.5 billion euro harm.